joshwadd/Vehicle_detection/README.md

             heatmap[window[1]:window[3], window[0]:window[2]] += 1
         return heatmap
 ```
 The heat map can then be thresholded to a desired tolerance.
-This has the desired effect of removing any unwanted false positive detection and leaves only regions that have been detected by many windows at many scales.
+This has the desired effect of removing any unwanted false positive windows  and leaves only regions that have been detected by many windows at many scales.
+These regions indicate a very likely presence of vehicles.

 <img src="https://github.com/joshwadd/Vehicle_detection/blob/master/output_images/origin.png?raw=true" alt="Girl in a jacket" width="400" height="220"> <img src="https://github.com/joshwadd/Vehicle_detection/blob/master/output_images/heatmap.png?raw=true" alt="Girl in a jacket" width="400" height="220">